SunOner/sunone_aimbot/README.md

 - [Install guide](https://github.com/SunOner/yolov8_aimbot/blob/main/install_guide.md)
 - I advise you to check the environment by running `checks.py`, it will let you know what and where to fix or re-install.

-1. OpenCV2: Used for debugging images.
-You can install it using `pip install opencv-python`.
-Or install Dxcam right away with cv2 support (See point 8).

-2. NVIDIA TensorRT: Speeds up the process of searching for objects up to 13 times.
-Install it following the [official guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
-You can also view the file `train_game.py` to see how the model can be exported .pt in .engine with options in code.
-See 'export' block of code or [Export .pt model to .engine part](https://github.com/SunOner/yolov8_aimbot#export-pt-model-to-engine).

-3. Ultralytics: Required library available at [GitHub Ultralytics](https://github.com/ultralytics/ultralytics) `pip install ultralytics`.

-4. PyTorch with GPU Support: Install PyTorch from [PyTorch's official website](https://pytorch.org/).

-5. NumPy: You can typically install NumPy using pip: `pip install numpy`.

-6. Win32 Tools for Python: These are needed for Windows-specific functionality. `pip install pywin32`.

-7. NVIDIA CUDA Version 12.1.

-8. Asyncio: `pip install asyncio`.

-9. [Dxcam](https://github.com/ra1nty/DXcam): install using `pip install dxcam[cv2]` for quick screen capture.
-(I'm using this).
-Dxcam required cv2.

-10. Screeninfo: `pip install screeninfo`.

-11. Optional: OBS Studio for quick screen capture via virtual camera.

 ## Tested Environment

 The YOLOv8 Aimbot has been tested on the following environment: